Brain Tumor Surgery

 The surgical treatment of brain tumors requires expert and dedicated human teams and also advanced technological means.

-The Clinica Universidad de Navarra has a multidisciplinary Area of Brain Tumors dedicated exclusively to the treatment of this type of tumor.
+The Clinica Universidad de Navarra has a multidisciplinary area of Tumors of the Central Nervous System dedicated exclusively to the treatment of this type of tumor.

 When is surgery for a brain tumor indicated?